rawsrc/PhpEcho/README.md

 $is_popup = $this->param('document.isPopup'); // true
 ```
 There's an interesting point to keep in mind, when the parameter is not defined in the current instance
 then the engine will automatically seek for it through the parent PhpEcho instances.
-It will climb the leaves to the root
+It will climb the other leaves to the root
 and stop if the parameter is found or return null.
+So you can store for example as a parameter any object that will help you to render your code.
+This object will be available as it through
+all child PhpEcho instances.

 ## **Let's play with helpers**
 As mentioned above, there's some new helpers that have been added to the standard helpers library `stdHelpers.php`.